 Through a simple search, I found Family Support Services of North Florida.
 Their community service liaison, Dani said they needed diapers.
 A light bulb literally went off over my head.
 For October, I decided to host a virtual diaper drive.
 I’d planned on buying a pack of diapers each week anyway, but it seemed that including others would be even more helpful.

 I was quite surprised by the outcome.
 A friend of mine from Illinois immediately sent $15 through Messenger.
 I transferred the money and purchased my first box.
 Other friends ordered diapers through Amazon or Walmart and had them sent to my home.
 Another friend who lives here in Jacksonville physically dropped off a box.
 A few bloggers participated by also mailing them.
 Wanda is one.
 And Michelle was another.
 Four weeks later, I was able to deliver 2,212 diapers.

 I am grateful that, together, we were able to support a baby or family in need.
-I know I said number seven (paying it forward) was my favorite one, but this diaper drive has replaced it.
+This diaper drive has been the most internally rewarding activity.
 I really believe we need to encourage each other to be more giving in multiple ways.
 I hate to get all preachy, but a lot of times we expect someone else to help out or we think “help” has to be a grandiose idea.
 Or, we believe we have to join an organization to impact society in positive ways.
 Well, I’m here to say that support can be as simple as dropping off or sending a box of diapers at your local foster care home.
 If you don’t do it, then who will?

 This year-long project really became a part of my being.
 I could tell because when Thanksgiving rolled around, I didn’t have the urge to do something nice for someone because I’d been of service the entire year.
 However, I did purchase a Barbie doll and give to Toys for Tots.
 This program runs from mid-November through December if you’re ever interested in giving.
 Toys can be dropped off at most Toys R Us.